onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 Play around and find out.
 If you remove ... everything crashes pretty fast, and with lix, you get a pretty good error.

 But, to phrase it in my words, when you define a function with {x, y}: you are defining the function expectation (read signature in programmer), and like most languages, if you pass in unexpected arguments to a function, the compiler barfs.
-So we put ... so any new unused inputs added don’t barf everything.
+So we put ... so any new unused inputs added don't barf everything.